nikhilyadav24/StudyCircle-LMS/DEPLOYMENT_GUIDE.md

 ## Issue Resolution

-The "No start command could be found" error has been fixed by creating proper configuration files for Railway deployment.
+The "No start command could be found" error has been fixed by restructuring the project for Railway deployment.
+The solution includes:

+1. **Root-level package.json** with all backend dependencies
+2. **Proxy server.js** in root that loads the backend
+3. **Nixpacks configuration** for proper build process
+4. **Railway configuration** for deployment settings

 ## Files Created/Modified